dgroomes/graphql-java-playground/custom-directives/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* Genericize the implementation of `@gp_uppercase`.
+* DONE Genericize the implementation of `@gp_uppercase`.
 Can it be done somewhere else in the GraphQL Java machinery?
 I suppose it could be done in a base class that extends DataFetchers, but that's not great.
 It could be done in GraphQL's instrumentation layer, but that's quite low-level, and designed for metrics.
 Is there somewhere else?
 I can't find anything in the GraphQL Java docs for query directives, only [schema directives](https://www.graphql-java.com/documentation/sdl-directives).
   So maybe this isn't supported in a "paved road" way, but this library is so extensible I think there's a way.
+  * Update: I think instrumentation is the way to go.
+The type hierarchy of GraphQL's "execution machinery" is thick and complicated.
+It is a true framework.
+I'll say it again, GraphQL Java is a framework, not a library!
+Looking at the code in the classes `graphql.GraphQL`, `graphql.execution.AsyncExecutionStrategy`, and `graphql.execution.Execution` make me realize the framework qualities of GraphQL Java.
+That said, I think it's really well done and I could probably digest and understand the codebase without too much of a hassle, but still, it is circuitous so I'll pass for now.
+Instead I'll focus on the public interfaces, like `graphql.execution.instrumentation.Instrumentation` which the authors of the framework intend for users to use directly.
+  * Update 2: Now I've changed my mind again and think extending the `ExecutionStrategy` is the right move.
+It has protected methods `graphql.execution.ExecutionStrategy.completeValue` and `graphql.execution.ExecutionStrategy.completeValueForList` which return a `graphql.execution.FieldValueInfo` instance which is marked as `@PublicApi`.
+The combination of `protected` methods and a public API class are an indicator that this is a blessed extension point in the framework.